Creighton Baseball - Updated

 Meet the Players

-* Brad McKewon has a 10-game hitting streak entering Wednesday, CU's longest hitting streak of the season by any player.
-McKewon is hitting .368 during his hitting streak, going 14-for-38.
-The last player to put together a streak of longer than 10-games was Trever Adams, with his 18-game streak last season.
+* Brad McKewon has an 11-game hitting streak entering Thursday, CU's longest hitting streak of the season by any player, and the longest of his Bluejay career.
+McKewon is hitting .381 during his hitting streak, going 16-for-42.
+The last player to put together a streak of longer than 11-games was Trever Adams, with his 18-game streak last season.

-* Brennan Murphy has been one of Creighton's top hitters as of late, hitting .333 with four runs scored and four runs driven in.
-He has reached base safely in seven straight games, his career-high.
-Murphy finished yesterday 2-3 from the plate.
+* Brennan Murphy has been one of Creighton's top hitters as of late, hitting .500 in his last seven games.
+He has reached base safely in eight straight games, his career-high, and is 4-for-7 at the MVC Tournament so far.

-* Alex Staehely had a sacrifice bunt in the 5th inning to set up CU's first run of the game yesterday.
-It was his 35th career sacrifice bunt, second-most in MVC history behind former Bluejay Vince Pietro.
+* Alex Staehely has had one sacrifice bunt in each of CU’s first two games this week.
+It was his 35th and 36th career sacrifice bunts, second-most in MVC history behind former Bluejay Vince Pietro.

-Creighton is currently hitting .240 as a team, its highest mark since April 6th.
-The Jays are hitting .288 in their last 10 games with 16 sacrifice bunts and just three double plays in that span.
+Moving on Up Creighton is currently hitting .245 as a team, its highest mark since March 25th.
+The Jays are hitting .304 in their last 11 games with 19 sacrifice bunts and just four double plays in that span.

-Creighton went 6-for-14 with runners in scoring position, its most hits with RISP since going 6-for-17 vs. North Dakota on March 17th.
-Creighton is 8-0 this year when it has at least six hits with runners in scoring position, and 18-2 since the start of the 2010 season.
+match its most hits with RISP since going 6-for-17 vs. North Dakota on March 17.
+Creighton is 9-0 this year when it has at least six hits with runners in scoring position, and 19-2 since the start of the 2010 season.